Rhode Island Business Facts

 Setup your Accounting and Record-keeping system and learn about the taxes your new company is responsible for paying.

 Company documents generally are required to be kept for 3 years, including a list of all owners and addresses, copies of all formation documents, financial statements, annual reports, amendments, or changes to the company.
 All Tax and Corporate Filings should be kept for at least 3 years.
 View our “Accounting & Financial Management” section for help with setting up an accounting system and purchasing accounting software.

 Now that you’ve registered your business name you need to obtain a business license for your company – this authorizes your company to do business in your city or county.
 Typically this also involves registering for state taxes and permits (the city may require them as part of the business licensing process).

 TIP: We work with a company that can obtain and prepare business licenses and permits for you.
 Click here to learn more.

 If you intend to hire yourself or others as a full or part-time employee of your company, then you may have to register with the appropriate State Agencies or obtain Workers Compensation Insurance or Unemployment Insurance (or both).
 View our “Employees & Payroll” section for help with hiring employees and processing payroll.

-DBA: Your Fictitious Business Name should be valid for 2 years, with option for renewal.
+DBA: Your Fictitious Business Name should be valid for 2 years, with an option for renewal.

 LLC: Rhode Island corporations are required to file a Periodic Report with the Rhode Island Secretary of State by November 1 each year, in addition to general taxation.
 Information on your business’ taxes can be found here.

-Corporation: Business in Rhode Island should file a report annually by March 1 to the Division of Corporate and Consumer Services.
+Corporation: Businesses in Rhode Island should file a report annually by March 1 to the Division of Corporate and Consumer Services.
 LLCs and Corporations will pay a filing cost of $52.